mvmd-org/mvmd-site/docs/namespaces/geospatial-standards.md

 ### CityJSON

 [CityJSON](https://www.cityjson.org/) is a JSON-based encoding for storing 3D city models.
+It is a compact and developer-friendly format that implements the CityGML data model, making it ideal for web and mobile applications.

 #### Namespace Declaration